Polling app

 # Create the Poll List Component

-PollList component lists every poll, including the options for that poll as buttons.
+PollList component you just created lists every poll, including the options for that poll as buttons.
 Selecting an option triggers a

-submit method that broadcasts a transaction with a "create vote" message and fetches data back from our application.
+submit method that broadcasts a transaction with a create vote message and fetches data back from your application.

-Two components are still missing from our App, to make it a bit better looking.
-Let's add
+Two components are still missing from your app to make look more like a voting poll.
+Now you can add the

 # Add the Options Component